cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Test time

-Run your scripts, as described in the previous test time.
+Run the tests again as described earlier.
 Create a game, wait and see how the deletion event is picked up.

 For the avoidance of doubt, You can find the code [here](https://github.com/cosmos/b9-checkers-academy-draft/tree/server-indexing).